 You can lower your DTI in one of two ways: Reduce your debt or make more money.
 Depending on your circumstances, one may be more difficult than the other to achieve.
 However, reducing your debt should always be a priority, regardless of how much money you make.

 The first step in reducing your debt is to stop creating more – stop using your credit cards.
 Then prioritize your spending to create more cash flow that can be applied to paying down debt even if it just an extra $50 a month.
 Stop or reduce your spending on non-essential expenses, such as leisure activities, dining out and buying new clothes.
 Target your smallest balances first and, as they are paid off, apply all your extra cash flow to the next highest balance.

 If you anticipate a salary increase or bonus, it can certainly help you to reduce your DTI as long as you cap your spending and apply the extra cash flow to your debt.
 But, there are ways to increase your income enough to make an even bigger dent in your DTI.
 You can try to get some overtime hours; you can work a side gig 10 to 20 hours a month; or you can become a freelancer.

-Certainly, any extra cash you receive from a tax refund or a garage sale should go towards your debt.
+Certainly, any extra cash you receive – from a tax refund, a bonus or a garage sale – should go towards your debt.
 Your goal should be to reduce your DTI to below 25 percent and keep it there.